prefix-dev/pixi/docs/ide_integration/pycharm.md

 ### Multiple environments

-If your project uses [multiple environments](../environment.md) to tests differen Python versions or dependencies, you can add multiple environments to PyCharm by specifying *Use existing environment* in the *Add Python Interpreter* dialog.
+If your project uses [multiple environments](../environment.md) to tests different Python versions or dependencies, you can add multiple environments to PyCharm by specifying *Use existing environment* in the *Add Python Interpreter* dialog.

 ![Multiple pixi environments](https://raw.githubusercontent.com/pavelzw/pixi-pycharm/main/.github/assets/python-interpreters-multi-env-light.png#only-light)